nishantrayan/nishantrayan.github.io/_posts/2018-03-04-welcome-to-blog.markdown

 ---
 Hello World!
 Thanks for finding your way through the thick jungles of the internet to my humble cottage.
-I don't know if you will find all the answers you are looking for in your life's journet but I hope to share the answers I have through this post.
+I don't know if you will find all the answers you are looking for in your life's journey but I hope to share the answers I have through this post.